18 stunning villages in Sussex and what to do when you're there

 The friendly Cheyney Croquet Club is one of the smallest in Sussex, with just one lawn, but new members are very welcome.
 There is also a heated swimming pool in the village, offering water aerobics and lessons in regular and Shaw swimming techniques.

 There is a fabulous range of plants and trees for sale in the old walled kitchen garden of Stanmer Park.
-It is now owned by the city’s parks and everything is home-grown.
-Eat at Stanmer House or the Stanmer Tearoom in the village, next to the farm.
+It is now owned by the city’s parks, and everything is home-grown.
+Also, be sure to take a tour of Earthship Brighton, a unique and completely off-grid building that uses the planets natural resources like sunshine and rain to power itself.
+The building also serves as a community centre and an aspiration to see how eco-friendly you can make your own home.

 Head up onto the South Downs and down into the secluded Castle Hill Nature Reserve, from Kingston village.
 The cosy pub, The Juggs, welcomes families and dogs.